-- Variable losses: Result from equipment being loaded (utilised), and vary with the square of the loading.
-Variable losses are often referred to in their equation format of 'l2R' losses12, or by the terms 'resistive' or 'Ohmic' losses.
-The most significant source of variable losses are overhead lines and cables (i.e. circuits), particularly those that are heavily loaded (high 'l').
-The square relationship is a key takeaway; where doubling the load would quadruple the variable losses.
-Variable losses are roughly between two-thirds and three-quarters of the total power system technical losses.
-This is also known as load losses (or copper losses for transformers). - Non-technical losses: Losses that are primarily related to unidentified, misallocated, and inaccurate energy flows, in which the end user is unknown or the amount of energy being consumed is uncertain.
+- Non-technical losses13: Losses that are primarily related to unidentified, misallocated, and inaccurate energy flows, in which the end user is unknown or the amount of energy being consumed is uncertain14.
 There are four sub-categories: - Metering error: Meters are not 100 per cent accurate.
-In addition there is energy consumed by the meter itself.
-This is energy that is consumed but not metered and is therefore a subset of losses. - Metering energy use: Meters require energy to function, which is generally consumed from the network and not the customer's side of the meter.
+In addition, there is energy consumed by the meter itself15.
+This is energy that is consumed but not metered and is therefore a subset of losses. - Metering energy use: As mentioned above, meters require energy to function, which is generally consumed from the network and not the customer's side of the meter.
 This 'parasitic load', whilst typically only several watts per meter, results in tens of gigawatt-hours (GWh) p.a. of 'losses'. - Theft, unregistered connections, unmetered supplies and urgent metering services: Ultimately, unmetered energy that is consumed which is not paid for directly by individual consumers. - Electrical energy consumed by network operations: Our substations take auxiliary supplies which powers network equipment such as: circuit breakers; transformer cooling; substation heating and lighting; and electronics, such as relays and communications equipment.
 This energy usage is not metered and is instead estimated.